TaiTitans/Experience/Documents/English Interview.md

 I know that my English speaking skill is not good yet.
 But I will try to practice and improve it in the near future.

+**Hỏi lại HR.**

+I want to ask what factors will determine whether the company accepts someone as a permanent employee?

+And how much is the support during the training period?

+Is it possible to negotiate a higher price?

+Thanks for your time.
+I look forward to working with you.
+Good health.